brentgroves/repsys/development/status/weekly/current_status.md

 ## SMTP Service Example

 Tesing an SMTP service provider that automatically validates all the necessary DNS records (SPF, DKIM, DMARC).
 DKIM keys are rotated quarterly. to send excel files to the report system customers.
-Will set up a quick meeting to show it sending an excel file to linamar.
+Will set up a quick meeting to show it sending an excel file to linamar and DNS record setup.
 Using the free tier, we can send 1000 email per month.

 Use golang mail package and free tier **[mailtrap](https://mailtrap.io/blog/smtp-providers/)** SMTP service to send email with excel attachment to linamar user.